 Our sensory deprivation rooms get an hour deep cleaning between each use.
 Our automated filtration system employs UV, ozone and a dual filtration system, to filter the water particles down.
 This is performed three times between each session, ensuring pristine water.

 We adhere to an extremely strict set of testing protocols.
 The water is tested every day for hygiene, specific gravity, pH balancing, sterilization, temperatures.
-Our specially designed filters are capable of screening the water down to as little as 1 micron (100th the size of a hair).
-The entire contents of the room is flushed inside 5 minutes ready for the next floater within 45 minutes.
+In addition, our specially designed filters are capable of screening the water down to as little as 1 micron (100th the size of a hair).

 That’s OK.
 Floating is as easy as taking a bath.
 You just step in, sit down, and lay back.
 You can touch the bottom with your hands.
 There is no skill required, you just let the salty water do the work – you’ll actually float like a cork and it doesn’t matter what shape or size you are.

 No. Floatation therapy is not for everyone.
-It’s not ‘normal’.
-But if it connects with you the results are amazing.
-It is unique experience and the only way to know is to try it.
+It’s not ‘normal’, but if it connects with you the results are amazing.
 Like anything it is only a tool, a practiced way to achieve a goal.
 The closest analogy is that of meditation.
-Floatation doesn’t change you, it helps you understand yourself better.

 You may need to float a few times before you are able to relax completely, both physically and mentally.
-Depending on your own journey through life, a float might provide an hour of total physical relaxation – or a profound healing experience, emotionally and spiritually transforming…..
+Depending on your own journey through life, a float might provide an hour of total physical relaxation.
 Floating can be a wonderful aid to opening doors into your inner world, gradually allowing access to those deeper levels at which real changes take place.